oTeun/sniping-introduction/README.md

 Coming soon, for now please watch this YouTube tutorial: https://youtu.be/xvO-tf5kHjo

 ## Where to acquire Virtual Private Servers
+> More will be added to this part soon

 To get the most out of your sniper, it is **highly** recommended you use a Virtual Private Server, also referred to as VPS.
 You can buy those at websites such as [vultr](https://vultr.com "vultr") or [digitalocean](https://www.digitalocean.com/ "digitalocean")
 Referral links for discounts:
 - [digitalocean](https://m.do.co/c/82be9eef6593 "digitalocean")